All The Ways Peptides Benefit The Skin

 Any!
 All!
 But because of their fierce anti-ageing benefits, they’re most often recommended for anyone looking to target the signs of ageing (in the form of sagging, fine lines, loss of elasticity, etc.)

-Much Plumper Skin and Peptides
+Much Plumper Skin's Peptides Explained

-Our brand new ultra-hydrating serum, Much Plumper Skin, has been formulated with peptides to promote firmness and elasticity, help minimise the appearance of wrinkles, improve skin texture by increasing smoothness, and just generally level-up your skin care routine.
+Our brand cult-favourite, ultra-hydrating serum, Much Plumper Skin, has been formulated with peptides to promote firmness and elasticity, help minimise the appearance of wrinkles, improve skin texture by increasing smoothness, and just generally level-up your skin care routine.

 “They chosen to be included in Much Plumper Skin due to its studied benefits of which include a reduction in the appearance of fine lines and an improvement in the smoothness and firmness of skin,” explains Ingrid.